JonathanBowker/Data-Catalogues/README.md

 Beyond these two key groups, Dataset Cards are also valuable to policy makers, consumer advocates, investigative journalists, individuals whose data is included in datasets, and individuals who may be impacted by models trained or evaluated using datasets.
 They serve a secondary objective of facilitating greater reproducibility of machine learning results: researchers and practitioners without access to a dataset may be able to use the information in its datasheet to create alternative datasets with similar characteristics.

 # Questions and Workflow
 In this section, we provide a set of questions designed to gather the information that a Dataset Card might contain, as well as a workflow for dataset creators to use when answering these questions.
-The questions are grouped into sections that roughly match the key stages of the dataset lifecycle: motivation, composition, collection process, preprocessing, uses, distribution, and maintenance.
+The questions are grouped into sections that roughly match the key stages of the dataset lifecycle: motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance.
 This grouping encourages dataset creators to reflect on the process of creating, distributing, and maintaining a dataset, and even alter this process in response to their reflection.
 Not all questions will be applicable to all datasets; those that do not apply should be skipped.

 To illustrate how these questions might be answered in practice, we provide in the appendix an example datasheet for Pang and Lee’s polarity dataset.
 We answered some of the questions with “Unknown to the authors of the datasheet.”
 This is because we did not create the dataset ourselves and could not find the answers to these questions in the available documentation.
 For an example of a datasheet that was created by the creators of the corresponding dataset, please see that of Cao and Daumé.2 We note that even dataset creators may be unable to answer all of the questions provided in this section.
 We recommend answering as many questions as possible rather than skipping the datasheet creation process entirely.